Best Bug Tracking Software: Free and Paid. How to choose the best bug tracking tool

 Free: for an unlimited count of users but restricted features

 Enterprise: 20.83 usd per user

 Compared to other bug tracking systems, this is a fairly simple tool.
-This bug tracker is compatible with several databases, such as MySQL, PostgreSQL, MS SQL, and allows you to integrate applications such as chat, time tracking, wikis, RSS feeds, and much more.
+This bug tracker is compatible with several databases, such as MySQL, PostgreSQL, MS SQL, and lets you to integrate applications such as chat, time tracking, wikis, RSS feeds, and much more.

 To install Mantis, you need your own web server or hosting purchase.
 You can use a simple computer as a web server (Mantis is not demanding on PC resources), but if you do not have time to configure the server, the issue can be solved by purchasing an account from a hosting company.
 You can also use the free 30-day trial hosting account from the Mantis developer.

 accessible history of changes in reports;

 an unlimited number of users, projects, and bug reports.

 Modern development processes are almost impossible to imagine without Bug Tracking Software.
 Either you a small team or an enterprise-level company, you need some system to track issues of your product, build plans for your future, and support communication directly in the tickets.
 Almost each BTS grants you a free period for testing during which you can decide if this Bug Tracking System fulfills all the needs of your team and project or if you should start looking for another software.